42musaev/akra/README.md

-Test task for a project
+Test task for a Arka

 How to run